 The following serious side effects warrant seeing the veterinarian right away if they appear:

 Once fluoxetine has been discontinued, the effects should disappear within a few days.

 There are several considerations to note before starting a fluoxetine prescription.
 Do not give your dog this medication if they are allergic to fluoxetine, are under 6 months old, or are pregnant or lactating.
-Do not use a flea and tick collar when administering fluoxetine to your dog, and avoid feeding your dog aged cheeses.
+Do not use a flea and tick collars when administering fluoxetine to your dog, and avoid feeding your dog aged cheeses.